FullHuman/purgecss/docs/guides/react.md

+---
+title: React | PurgeCSS
+lang: en-US
+meta:
+  - name: description
+    content: PurgeCSS can be used with React.js by using craco, a postbuild script or ejecting create-react-app.
+  - name: keywords
+    content: PurgeCSS react.js react craco postbuild create-react-app eject
+---

 # React

 > React is a JavaScript library for building user interfaces.
 Create React App is a comfortable environment for learning React, and is the best way to start building a new single-page application in React.